Thursday, November 8

 I did graduate but didn't find any calling in college other than "I want to travel."

 My college experience did end up giving me my first big promotion in the working world.
 That college required all students to speak a foreign language.
-I was able to leverage that to transfer to Europe after only working a year at an international photography company.
+I was able to leverage that college language requirement to transfer to Europe after only working a year at an international photography company.
 I traveled all over northern Europe while living in Germany.

 I wanted to do more than just photography, so I went back to school for a Master's in Journalism.
 And here I am as a webmaster.